 Expanded The Thriving Collective events into Canada, hosting a private, invite only peer network event in Toronto for some of the best Canadian entrepreneurs.

 I hosted events in 7 cities across 3 countries on this tour.

 Created new experiences for event attendees, including beach tennis on Santa Monica Beach, seeing a professional mentalist perform in NYC and one of our partners got some great quality seats for us at a major league baseball game in Toronto.

-I presented ‘The Thriving Life’ at MetaFest in Los Angeles, a talk about dreaming big, living fully and making a positive impact in the world.
+I delivered a talk at MetaFest in Los Angeles on dreaming big, living fully and making a positive impact in the world.

 I combined this talk with my newly produced song and music video about dreaming big, living fully and making an impact called ‘Home’, sharing what makes a life truly worth living.

 After arriving back home from an intense July tour, I started thinking about how I could make an even bigger impact in the world.